-The Hockey Stick Tetra comes from the tributaries and rivers of South America and makes a wonderful addition to any community aquarium.
-They are pale to golden in color, and have a black vertical stripe that extends down the bottom half of the tail, giving an appearance similar to a Hockey Stick.
+The Hockey Stick Tetra are pale to golden in color, and have a black vertical stripe.
+The black stripe extends down the bottom half of the tail, giving an appearance similar to a Hockey Stick.

-The Hockey Stick Tetra can be housed in an aquarium with other soft water fish.
+The Hockey Stick Tetra are compatible with other soft water fish.
 Tetras are a schooling fish that work well in groups of six or more fish of the same species.
 Live plants, rocks and driftwood help to enhance its natural habitat and provide hiding spaces.

-The Hockey Stick Tetra will accept many small foods such as brine shrimp or daphnia, freeze dried bloodworms and tubifex, micro pellet food, and a high quality flake food.
+The Hockey Stick Tetra will accept many small foods.
+Brine shrimp or daphnia, freeze dried bloodworms and tubifex, micro pellet food are favorite.

 Approximate Purchase Size: 3/4″ to 1-1/4″